Tala-Ammoun/console-Finances/README.md

-# HTML CSS Git: Code Refactor
+# Javascript Console-Finances Challenge

 ## Description

-The bootcamp challenge this week was to utilize the flex, media query, and grid properties to improve a website's layout and responsiveness.
+The bootcamp challenge this week was to analyze a company's financial data using javascript.

 ## Installation